LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

 #.
 Can you make a new program variant print out two *separate* lines?

 #.
-Download and install Mono Software Development Kit and MonoDevelop on
+Download and install Mono Software Development Kit and Xamarin Studio on
    your home computer or laptop.

 #.
-You can now add further projects.
-To add a new project in your solution,
+You can now add further projects to your *current* solution.
-   *right* click on the solution name in the solution pad, select Add, and in the submenu select New project.
+   To add a new project in your solution, in the Solution Pad open the context sensitive menu for the whole solution (top line), select Add, and in the submenu select New project.

    You see a window much like when creating a solution, except there is no